Marc Morjé Howard: Early life and career

 Howard grew up in Port Jefferson, New York, the son of a French librarian mother and American philosopher father.
 As a child, Howard spent summers in Normandy with his grandparents and is a native speaker of both English and French.

 In 1993, Howard graduated from Yale University with a B.A. in Ethics, Politics, and Economics.
 He received two degrees in political science from the University of California, Berkeley, an M.A. in 1995 and a Ph.D. in 1999.
 While a student, he lived and researched in Germany for several years and in Russia for nearly one year, and he is fluent in German and Russian.
 Howard briefly taught at the University of California, Santa Cruz and at the University of Maryland, College Park from 2000 to 2003.

 Since 2003, Howard has been a professor in Georgetown's Department of Government.
 He received a J.D. in 2012 and a courtesy appointment as Professor of Law in 2014 from the Georgetown University Law Center.
 In 2016, Howard founded the Georgetown University Prisons and Justice Initiative (PJI), which brings together scholars, practitioners, and students to study the problem of mass incarceration.

 He is the author of the book, The Weakness of Civil Society in Post-Communist Europe.
 He also wrote The Politics of Citizenship in Europe, in 2009.
-Howard is the author of the forthcoming book Unusually Cruel: Prisons, Punishment, and the Real American Exceptionalism, which will be published by Oxford University Press in 2017.
+Howard is also the author of the book Unusually Cruel: Prisons, Punishment, and the Real American Exceptionalism, which was published by Oxford University Press in 2017.